-The 2020 APERF funding round is not yet open
+The 2020 APERF funding round opens on October 1

-The 2020 round will be open for submissions in early October.
+The next APERF funding round will be open for submissions on October 1, 2020.
 The deadline for applications is midnight, October 31, 2020.
 Any submissions received after this date will not be considered.

 Frequently asked questions